How Freelancers Can Use Claude Skills to Turn a Discovery Call Into a Statement of Work

 Related Workflows

-How to Turn a Signed Proposal and Kickoff Notes Into a Client Onboarding Checklist With NotebookLM
+How to Turn a Discovery Call Recording Into a Fixed-Price Quote With NotebookLM

 How Freelancers Can Use Claude Skills to Turn a Client Intake Form Into a Project Kickoff Brief